lilbee

 Windows / Linux Ctrl + P → type lilbee: Open chat → Enter

 The chat panel opens in the sidebar.
-From there you can ask questions, attach individual files, or run Sync vault (Cmd/Ctrl + P → "lilbee: Sync vault") to index everything at once.
-Every lilbee surface, the model catalog, the Task Center, chat, is reachable from the command palette.
+From there you ask questions or attach individual files.
+Run Sync vault (Cmd/Ctrl + P → "lilbee: Sync vault") to index everything at once.
+Every lilbee surface is reachable from the command palette: the model catalog, the Task Center, and chat.

 How it works

-Vaults on the same computer share one lilbee install and one model cache, so downloaded models are reused instead of fetched again, while each vault keeps its own isolated index.
+Vaults on the same computer share one lilbee install and one model cache.
+Downloaded models are reused instead of fetched again, and each vault keeps its own isolated index.

-One vault at a time. lilbee follows whichever vault you have open, re-targeting automatically when you switch, and each vault's index is saved and restored when you reopen it.
+One vault at a time. lilbee follows whichever vault you have open, and re-targets automatically when you switch.
+Each vault's index is saved and restored when you reopen it.
 (Advanced users can point the plugin at their own lilbee server from Settings → Connection.)

-macOS users: the server binary is unsigned (Apple charges $99/year for signing).
+macOS users: the server binary is unsigned, because Apple charges $99/year for signing.
 The plugin clears the quarantine flag automatically.
 If macOS still blocks it, go to System Settings → Privacy & Security and click Allow Anyway.
 See the lilbee source if you want to audit the build.

 Updating the plugin